 New students will be divided into smaller groups at international student orientation, and these groups are led by a current international or domestic student, who is called an International Orientation Leader.

-- Required F-1 International Student Orientation is Monday and Tuesday, August 13th and 14th.
-Sewanee's FYP program begins August 15th.
+- Required F-1 International Student Orientation is Monday - Wednesday, August 12th - 14th.
+Sewanee's FYP program begins August 14th.

 Once students arrive on campus, we will help them settle into their room in their residence hall.

 The residence halls and language houses are of various ages and in various states of refurbishing.
 Some residence halls offer suite-style living, while others have more traditional arrangements.
 Please visit Res Life's Website to learn more about a specific residence hall.

 Meals will be provided for new students, starting the first morning of their respective international student orientations.